Cancer Patients, Survivors, and Their Loved Ones

 Who can benefit from working with our Onco-psychologist at Center for CBT?

 Mental health care and additional emotional support can help patients, survivors, and their loved ones better manage and adjust to life post-cancer diagnosis.
 Center for CBT’s Onco-Psychologist, Dr. Kennedy Wong, provides psychotherapy to adult cancer patients, survivors, and their loved ones.
 Common areas of concern addressed in session include:

-Meaning-Centered Psychotherapy (MCP) to help individuals experiencing feelings of despair and a loss of meaning in the context of their illness or while watching a loved one endure cancer diagnosis and treatment.
+Meaning-Centered Psychotherapy (MCPT) to help individuals experiencing feelings of despair and a loss of meaning in the context of their illness or while watching a loved one endure cancer diagnosis and treatment.
 A meaning-centered approach to treatment can help clients focus on the importance of creating, reconnecting with, experiencing, and sustaining meaning in the face of illness.

 Problem-solving and communication strategies for promoting adaptive coping and adjustment to the various stressors that impact patients, survivors, and their caregivers from diagnosis, to treatment, survivorship, or end-of-life.

-Parent coaching to provide developmentally appropriate language and support for discussing their cancer diagnosis with their children.
+Parent coaching to provide developmentally appropriate language and support for discussing a cancer diagnosis with their children.
 Although Dr. Wong does not treat pediatric cancer patients or provide individual services for children in the context of a parent’s diagnosis, she can provide additional resources or referrals to providers in the community offering that direct support.